top of page

 Understanding of Behaviours for Education: We want to develop the ‘whole child’, addressing their anxieties, exciting them in their learning (academic and extra-curricular), recognising and highlighting their strengths, developing their areas of need and enabling them to become more aware of social norms.

 As the children will come to us at different ages and from different schools, we aim to cover the core skills in our curriculum based on the National Curriculum which will be facilitated through a variety of exciting topics using a cross curricular approach.
 The core skills will focus around English (with Reading being a high priority), Maths, Science and Outdoor learning, which will include Gardening, Swimming and Horse Riding.
-The children will have the opportunity to work with and care for the school dog.

 Overarching the academic learning skills will be the essential area of social emotional development.
 The children will be taught how to identify and label their feelings and express their feelings and emotions in an appropriate manner.
 They will also be taught the process of repairing and restoring friendships and relationship.
 This will include the skill of self-regulating behaviour, peer support and developing team building skills through cooperation and care.
 The main principles underpinning the support provided at the CUBE is through the Nurture approach.